-SMMUSD currently offers a variety of preschool programs on various elementary school sites and child development centers throughout the district.
-California State Preschool and the Full Cost programs are available to children ages 3 and 4.
+SMMUSD currently offers a variety of preschool programs on various elementary school sites and child development centers throughout the district for children ages 3 and 4.
 These programs serve as an enrichment opportunity for children prior to entering kindergarten.

 3 hour & 6 hour programs Operate 10 months, 5 days a week 6+ hour program Operates 12 months, 5 days a week